201190024/BioEmoDetector/README.md

 1. Customize the Configuration file (Configuration.txt) to specify the models you want to use for predictions.
 2. Choose whether to enable majority voting (MajorityVoting=yes) for ensemble results.
-3. Provide a file path in the Configuration file (e.g., File=path) or enter plaintext sentences (e.g., PlainText=['text1', 'text2']).
+3. Provide a file path in the Configuration file (e.g., File=path) or enter plaintext (e.g., PlainText=['text1', 'text2']).

 ## Important Notes

 - If no models are selected, an error message will guide the user to check the configuration file.
 - If the user provides a file path and excludes PlainText=none, predictions will focus only on the file content.
-- Conversely, if the user enters PlainText sentences and excludes File=none, predictions will focus exclusively on those sentences.
+- Conversely, if the user enters PlainText and excludes File=none, predictions will focus exclusively on those texts.
 - Priority is given to file predictions. if the user provides a file path and PlainText, predictions will focus only on the file content.
 - An error message prompts correction if both File=None and PlainText=None are excluded.

 ## Input Rules
 To ensure correct usage:

-- For PlainText, include each sentence in square brackets and single quotes, like this: PlainText=['text1', 'text2'].
+- For PlainText, include each text in square brackets and single quotes, like this: PlainText=['text1', 'text2'].
 - Supported file formats include TXT, CSV, and JSON.
-In JSON and CSV files, the column containing opinions must be labeled "texts" for accurate predictions.
+In the case of using an external file, the program supports three types of formats for the files: TXT, CSV, and JSON.
+When using a JSON file, the field containing the opinions must be labeled as "texts" and every opinion has to be written in quotation marks.
+For CSV files, the first row must be also labeled as "texts" and every row represents one opinion.
+For the TXT files, the first row represents the first opinion.

 ## Running Predictions
 Once the Configuration file is customized, initiate the prediction process with the following steps: